yunijeong5/MeetU/docs/ui-design/index.md

 ![Wireframe 1](images/dashboard.png)

 This page displays a dashboard of a list of past meetings.
 Each meetings are given a description by the user about the event itself.
 By right clicking the event, the user can view a delete event option if they want to remove the meeting on the dashboard.
 The user can click +Create New Event box on the bottom right corner to create a new meeting which will direct them to a "Create New Event" page.
 On the top right corner, there is your user profile and dashboard button shown.
-There is also an optional darkmode button on the top right corner if you are a light theme hater.
+There is also an optional darkmode button if you are a light theme hater 👎

 ### **WireFrame 2: Create new Events**